History of Jared Leto in Timeline

 In June 2008, Jared Leto joined Habitat for Humanity to work with Thirty Seconds to Mars on a home being repaired and renovated through the Greater Los Angeles Area's "A Brush With Kindness" programme.

-In 2008, Jared Leto supported the California Proposition 2 regarding the treatment of farm animals and supported Senator Barack Obama of Illinois in the 2008 presidential election.
+In 2008, Jared Leto supported the California Proposition 2 regarding the treatment of farm animals and also supported Senator Barack Obama of Illinois in the 2008 presidential election.

-April 28, 2009: Settlement of EMI Lawsuit
+April 28, 2009: Settlement of Lawsuit and New Contract

 October 2009: Fundraising Against California Proposition 8